 Quick Tips

-Size up.
-If your child falls between two sizes, always choose the larger one.
-It is better to have room to grow than to be too tight.
+- We recommend sizing up.
+If your child’s measurements fall between two sizes, always choose the larger one.
+It is far better to have clothing with a little room to grow, rather than pieces that fit too tight and restrict movement.

-Split sizing?
-If the chest and waist measurements point to different sizes, order based on the chest size.
+- If chest and waist measurements correspond to different sizes, make your final selection based on the chest measurement.

 To get the right size, you need accurate measurements.
 Use a soft tape measure.
 Follow these simple steps.